 In addition to the characterization of the microbial community within each sample, relationships between the microbial communities are also very important in metagenomics studies.
-The pairwise relationships between every two Rattus samples in the dataset were described with the Bray-Curtis index, and clustered hierarchically (Figure 3).
-The statistical significance of differences between the Bray-Curtis indices obtained from the results of different DBs were validated pairwisely using the paired Wilicoxon signed rank test (Table I.4).
-These indicies describing the between-samples relationships were found significantly different when using different DBs.
-Only the Bray-Curtis indices obtained from the results of maxikraken DB and customized DB were found not different significantly.
-Furthermore, hierarchical clustering of the samples, which describes the relationships between-samples compare to that of other samples in a dataset, has also impacted by the differences in profiling results using different DBs.
-We have observed that the three kidney samples (R22.K, R26.K, and R27.K) were found always clustering with one spleen sample (R26.S) in all four DBs’ classification, however, their relationships with spleen sample R27.S changes with the results of different DBs.
-For example, in the clustering with minikraken DB result, R27.S clustered more closely with spleen sample R22.S before clustering with the three kidney samples, but in the clustering results of other three DBs, R27.S clustered closely with the three kidney samples and R26.S while R22.S always clustered closely with sample R28.K.
-Despite the changes in the lower hierarchical levels, the two major clusters describing the general relationships between samples has not changed by using different DBs.
-Three Lung samples (R22.L, R26.L, and R27.L) has always clustered closely together away from other samples, while all Kidney and Spleen samples formed a separate cluster with R28.L.
+The pairwise relationships between every two Rattus samples were determined with the Bray-Curtis (BC) dissimilarity index, and clustered hierarchically.
+The BC indexes were found to be significantly different across all DBs, except for maxikraken and customized DBs.
+The hierarchical clustering analysis also shows dissimilarities across results when using different DBs (Figure 4a).
+Three kidney samples (R22.K, R26.K, and R27.K) were found to be clustered with one of the spleen sample (R26.S) in all four DBs’ classification.
+However, their relationships with another spleen sample (R27.S) changes with the type of DB used.
+For example, using minikraken, R27.S clustered more closely with the spleen sample R22.S before clustering with the three kidney samples, but in the clustering results of other three DBs, R27.S clustered closely with the three kidney samples and R26.S while R22.S always clustered closely with sample R28.K.
+Despite the changes in the lower hierarchical levels, the two major clusters describing the general relationships between samples did not change with the use of different DBs.
+Three Lung samples (R22.L, R26.L, and R27.L) always clustered closely together away from the other samples, while all Kidney and Spleen samples formed a separate cluster with the other Lung sample (R28.L).

+Between-sample diversity (-diversity) - Software

+The consistency in the major clusters obtained from the between-sample relationships remained when using the classifications of different software (Figure 4b).
+Except for Metaphlan3, all the other software aggregated the Rattus samples into two large clusters: the first with three Lung samples (R22.L, R26.L and R27.L) and the second with a combination of all the Kidney and Spleen samples, and one Lung sample (R28.L).
+By validating all comparison with the paired Wilcoxon signed-rank test (Table SII.6), we found that BLASTN was not different from Kraken2, Bracken, and Centrifuge, while CLARK and CLARK-s are not different from most other softwares except for BLASTN, Centrifuge, and Metaphlan3, separating these software into two groups.
+Metaphlan3, with 5 out of 12 samples unclassified, was significantly different in the between-sample relationships with that obtained from other software (Table SII.6).
+The smaller clusters formed by hierarchical clustering inside the second cluster varies among software (Figure 4b).
+For example, BLASTN’s classification has clustered three Kidney samples (R22.K, R26.K, and R27.K) closely with each other before clustered further with other samples.
+This cluster was only observed in Centrifuge’s clustering.
+While in the clustering of other software, these three kidney samples were always clustered closer with other samples before clustered with each other.
+For example, in Diamond, CLARK, and CLARK-s, one of the three kidney samples has always clustered with R26.S before clustering with each other.
+In classification of Kraken2, Bracken, and Kaiju, both R26.S and R27.S was clustered with one of the kidney samples before the kidney samples clustered with each other.
+However, in BLASTN’s classification, both R26.S and R27.S was clustered with the rest of the Spleen sample first (R22.S and R28.S) before clustered together with the three Kidney samples.